saurav3199/CTF-writeups/HSCTF6/README.md

 sleep(1)

 ```
-Then I try to think that when it parses the input to input() then it tries to evaluate it first that is is it string , dictionary ,tuple or etc. So guessing the flag is on the server I try to send the arguments as yu can see.
+Then I try to think that when it parses the input to input() function then it tries to evaluate it first that is it string , dictionary ,tuple or etc.?
+So guessing the flag on the server I try to send the arguments as you can see.

 ```streaker@DESKTOP-DS7FIJL:$ nc misc.hsctf.com 9001
 Hello!